mbrav/design_patterns_python/README.md

 As the name suggests, it provides the object or classes creation mechanism that enhance the flexibilities and reusability of the existing code.
 They reduce the dependency and controlling how the use interaction with our class so we wouldn't deal with the complex construction.
 Below are the various design pattern of creational design pattern.

 - **Factory Method** ([creational/factory.py](design_patterns/creational/factory.py) - Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
 The pattern has creational purpose and applies to classes where deals with relationships through inheritence ie. they are static-fixed at compile time.
-In contrast to *Abstract Factory*, Factory Method contain method to produce only one type of product.<sup>[1](#footnote1)</sup>
+In contrast to *Abstract Factory*, Factory Method contain method to produce only one type of product.

 - **Abstract Factory** ([creational/abstract_factory.py](design_patterns/creational/abstract_factory.py)) - Abstract factory pattern has creational purpose and provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 Pattern applies to object and deal with object relationships, which are more dynamic.
 In contrast to *Factory Method*, Abstract Factory pattern produces family of types that are related, ie. it has more than one method of types it produces.

-- **Builder** ([creational/builder.py](design_patterns/creational/builder.py)) - It is used to create the complex objects.
+- **Builder** ([creational/builder.py](design_patterns/creational/builder.py)) - A generative design pattern, which allows you to copy objects without going into details of their implementation.

 - **Prototype** ([creational/prototype.py](design_patterns/creational/prototype.py)) - It is used to create a new object from the existing object